A scenic road trip through the heart of beautiful Nova Scotia

 Stay: Seawind Landing (Superior)

-Continue on the coastal route to Liscombe.
-The rest of the day is free to relax, perhaps take to the water with sea kayaking, harbour tours and canoeing all on offer or maybe visit Sherbrooke Village – a typical Nova Scotian Village from the 1860’s.
+Continue on the coastal route to Liscomb, perhaps taking to the water on an optional sea kayaking tour, harbour cruise or canoeing adventure.
+There's also time to visit Sherbrooke Village – a typical 19th-century Nova Scotian town.

 Stay: Liscomb Lodge (Superior)